- Towing ability

-For the U.S. it's become an increasingly hard sell, as even while gas prices have kept down, Americans continue to gravitate to more road-bound crossovers with better fuel economy.
+For the U.S. the GX 460 has become an increasingly hard sell.
+Even as gas prices have continued to trend down, Americans continue to gravitate to more road-bound crossovers with better fuel economy.
 That said, it offers a luxurious cabin for family-hauling, as well as a full-fledged off-roading four-wheel-drive system for weekend warriors.

 Anyone who's driven a true body-on-frame, truck-based SUV like the GX before will probably feel right at home in it.
 With a big, torquey 301-horsepower V-8, it accelerates strongly with no flat spots (0 to 60 mph in 7.8 seconds), and the six-speed automatic transmission provides quick, smooth shifts.
 The standard Kinetic Dynamic Suspension System (KDSS) is a mixed blessing, really, helping keep it level in corners and in precarious off-road situations yet adding a jittery feeling at times on pavement.
 Ride quality is otherwise good, and the cabin is quiet, as a Lexus should be inside.
 Light, long-ratio steering and a soft brake pedal enforce the idea that it's a traditional SUV at heart.
 So does the GX's gas mileage, which is wallet-emptying 15 mpg city, 20 highway (and premium fuel is required).